More mountains. Less noise.

 A mountain area with clear ambitions

-Tyin Filefjell is in a long-term development, with a clear ambition to further develop the area as a holistic and attractive mountain destination.
-In recent years, investments have been made in new Filefjellstuene, quality improvements have been made to the alpine facility, and a solid foundation has been laid for the way forward.
+Tyin Filefjell is undergoing long-term development, with a clear ambition to further develop the area as a comprehensive and attractive mountain destination.
+In recent years, investments have been made in the new Filefjellstuene, quality improvements have been carried out at the ski resort, and a solid foundation has been laid for the path ahead.

-At the same time, work is underway on regulation, infrastructure and upcoming construction phases that will contribute to year-round experiences and a vibrant mountain area - to the delight of both cabin owners and visitors.
+At the same time, work is underway on zoning, infrastructure, and upcoming construction phases that will contribute to year-round experiences and a vibrant mountain area – for the enjoyment of both cabin owners and visitors.

-The development is taking place step by step, with respect for nature and the unique character that makes Tyin Tyin.
+Development is happening step by step, with respect for nature and the unique character that makes Tyin truly Tyin.
 The goal is to strengthen the area for generations to come.

 Adventurer Cecilie Skog and storyteller Eivind Eidslott are both cabin owners at Tyin Filefjell.

-Hear them talk about the place that has become theirs – and what keeps them coming back, year after year.
+Hear them tell about the place that has become theirs – and what makes them return, year after year.

-Are you wondering about your dream cabin at Tyin Filefjell?
-Here we have collected common questions and answers about buying a cabin, the area and what is happening in the mountains.
+Do you have questions about your cabin dream at Tyin Filefjell?
+Here we have compiled common questions and answers about buying a cabin, the area, and what's happening in the mountains.

-We update this page regularly as new topics emerge – and if you don't find what you're looking for, just get in touch.
+We update this page regularly as new topics emerge – and if you don't find what you're looking for, feel free to contact us.

-The plots are sold at fixed prices, so you don't have to go through bidding rounds – if several people are interested in the same plot at the start of the sale, a draw will be held, and then the "first come, first served" principle applies.
+The plots are sold at fixed prices, so you avoid bidding wars – if multiple parties are interested in the same plot at the start of sales, a draw will be conducted, after which the "first come, first served" principle applies.

-Interested buyers contact a broker to arrange a viewing and select a plot.
-Once you have decided, you sign a purchase contract and pay a deposit.
-Takeover of the plot is agreed with the seller; the infrastructure must be completed before you can start building on your own plot.
+Interested buyers contact the broker to arrange a viewing and select a plot.
+Once you have made your decision, you sign a purchase contract and pay a deposit.
+Handover of the plot is agreed upon with the seller; the infrastructure must be completed before you can begin construction work on your plot.

-The area is zoned for holiday homes with associated infrastructure, which means that the plots are prepared for construction in line with the plans.
-You can therefore be assured that the necessary public permits are in place for cabin construction in the field.
+The area is zoned for recreational properties with associated infrastructure, meaning that the plots are prepared for construction in accordance with the plans.
+You can therefore be confident that the necessary public permits for cabin construction in the area are in place.

-... and the infrastructure in the field is scheduled to be completed in 2026.
-It is estimated that work on roads, water and electricity to the plots will be carried out by the summer of 2026.
-This means that the plots will be ready for construction around the third quarter of 2026, so that you can start building your cabin in the fall of 2026.
+... and the infrastructure in the area is planned to be developed in 2026.
+It is estimated that work on roads, water, and electricity to the plots will be completed by summer 2026.
+This means the plots will be ready for construction around the third quarter of 2026, allowing you to start building your cabin in the autumn of 2026.

-A year-round road will be built to the cabins, as well as connections to electricity, water and sewage for each plot.
-Electricity up to the plot boundary is included in the plot price, while connection fees for public water and sewage are additional and invoiced by Vang Municipality at current rates.
-The infrastructure work will be completed before you take over the plot, so that everything is in place when you start building.
+A year-round road will be built to the cabins, along with connections for electricity, water, and sewage for each plot.
+Electricity to the plot boundary is included in the plot price, while connection fees for public water and sewage are additional and will be invoiced by Vang municipality according to current rates.
+The infrastructure work will be completed before you take over the plot, ensuring everything is ready for your construction.

-The cabin area will have a year-round road that is plowed in the winter, and the water and sewage systems are dimensioned for year-round use (frost protection is taken care of).
-This means that you can use the cabin just as much in the winter as in the summer.
-The area and infrastructure are planned precisely so that the cabin owners can enjoy their cabin all year round, whether it is an Easter ski holiday or lazy summer days in the mountains.
+The cabin area will have an all-season road that is ploughed in winter, and the water and sewage systems are designed for year-round use (frost protection is ensured).
+This means you can use the cabin as much in winter as in summer.
+The area and infrastructure are specifically planned so that cabin owners can enjoy their cabin all year round, whether it's for an Easter ski holiday or lazy summer days in the mountains.

-In winter, there is a snow-sure ski center with five lifts and 14 slopes, in addition to miles of cross-country trails and great opportunities for summit hikes, snowshoeing and water kiting.
-In summer, you can go hiking in Jotunheimen and Skarvheimen, fish in mountain lakes, cycle on trails in the terrain, pick berries and much more.
-The destination also has pleasant eateries (such as Filefjellstuene and Skikaféen) and our partner Tau & Tind arranges activities such as guided tours, kite courses and randonee courses in the high seasons.
+In winter, there is a snow-sure ski resort with five lifts and 14 slopes, in addition to miles of cross-country trails and excellent opportunities for summit tours, snowshoeing, and kiting on the lake.
+In summer, you can go hiking in Jotunheimen and Skarvheimen, fish in mountain lakes, cycle on trails, pick berries, and much more.
+The destination also has pleasant eateries (such as Filefjellstuene and Skikaféen), and our partner Tau & Tind organizes activities like guided tours, kite courses, and randonee courses during peak seasons.

-... as long as what you build stays within the boundaries of the zoning plan (for example, requirements for ridge height, utilization rate, aesthetics, etc.).
-There is no construction clause that forces you to use a specific cabin supplier.
-Illustrations in the prospectus are only examples - the final development may vary in number, type of cabins and location within the field.
-You can therefore design your cabin dream according to your own wishes (in line with the zoning regulations).
-Construction on the site can begin as soon as the infrastructure is completed and the site is taken over, estimated from autumn 2026.
+... as long as what you build stays within the framework of the zoning plan (e.g., requirements for ridge height, utilization rate, aesthetics, etc.).
+There is no building clause that forces you to use a specific cabin supplier.
+Illustrations in the prospectus are examples only – the final development may vary in number, type of cabins, and placement within the area.
+You can thus design your dream cabin according to your own wishes (in line with the zoning regulations).
+Construction on the plot can start as soon as the infrastructure is complete and the plot has been taken over, estimated from autumn 2026.

-... which takes care of the common infrastructure and services in the area.
-As a buyer, you commit to being a member of the local cabin association, which jointly covers the maintenance of, among other things, roads, snow plowing in the winter, as well as the preparation and maintenance of ski slopes and hiking trails.
-This involves an annual common cost per cabin.
-The scheme ensures that the area is kept in good condition at all times and that everyone contributes to the operation of common goods for the enjoyment of the cabin owners.
+... which maintains common infrastructure and amenities in the area.
+As a buyer, you commit to being a member of the local cabin association, which collectively covers the maintenance of roads, winter ploughing, and the grooming and maintenance of ski trails and hiking paths, among other things.
+This entails an annual common expense per cabin.
+The arrangement ensures that the area is always kept in good condition and that everyone contributes to the operation of shared facilities for the benefit of cabin owners.

-From Oslo the drive takes approx. 3 hours and 40 minutes, while from Bergen it takes approx. 3 hours and 35 minutes.
-The distance is also manageable from other regions (for example approx. 2 hours 35 minutes from Gjøvik).
-The destination is easily accessible by the main road E16, which is open all year round, so access by car is easy regardless of the season.
+From Oslo, the drive takes approximately 3 hours and 40 minutes, while from Bergen it takes about 3 hours and 35 minutes.
+The distance from other regions is also manageable (for example, about 2 hours 35 minutes from Gjøvik).
+The destination is easily accessible via main road E16, which is kept open all year round, so car access is simple regardless of the season.

 Contact us

-Ask us about plots, progress and viewings – we will help you quickly.
+Ask us about plots, progress, and viewings – we'll help you move forward quickly.

 Eli Bjørketun Bøe